DiamondLightSource/mx-bluesky/docs/developer/general/how-to/create-a-release.rst

 8. Publish the release

 NOTE FOR USING THE MX-BLUESKY-BLUEAPI IMAGE: If using this image with BlueAPI's helmchart for deployment, the version of dodal which is installed will be the version which is pinned in the BlueAPI, rather than what's in mx-bluesky's pyproject.toml.
 Before releasing, you should pin BlueAPI to a version which uses a dodal version which is compatible with itself AND mx-bluesky.
 The deployment will fail if BlueAPI has no version which works with the desired dodal version
+Follow these :ref:`instructions <deploying-to-i04-blueapi>` on how to deploy to I04 BlueAPI.

 ------------------------
 Deciding release numbers